Olfactory memory: Role of the amygdala

 The amygdala is a complex set of nuclei situated in the anterior temporal lobe and lies beneath the primary olfactory cortex.
 The amygdala is involved in the formation of memories of emotional experiences, particularly those associated with fear, flight, and defense.
 It is connected by various pathways to other parts of the brain, but most notably to the basal forebrain which contains magnocellular cells which provide extensive input into the neocortex and hippocampus.
 There are also direct projections to the hippocampus from the amygdala, which are involved in the integration of various sensations into memory.
 Neuropsychological research has suggested that this pathway is vital for the development of olfactory memories.
 The primary olfactory cortex and the hippocampus have extensive connections with the amygdala through both indirect and direct pathways.
 It is important for an animal to create memories of olfactory stimuli which threaten its survival.
 Without a properly functioning amygdala, olfactory memories would not be able to form which could put an animal at risk of dangerous stimuli in its environment due its lack of memory of such stimuli.

 Behavioural effects

 Odors can evoke positive autobiographical memories and increase positive emotions, decrease negative mood states, disrupt cravings, and reduce physiological indices of stress, including systemic markers of inflammation.

+The recall of memories triggered by odors is referred to as the Proust Phenomenon, named after the writer Marcel Proust, who in his novel Swann’s Way (Proust, 1922) depicted how the taste and smell of a madeleine dipped in linden tea brought back vivid recollections from his past.
+The particularities of these odor-evoked memories are synthesized in a model described by the acronym LOVER.
+They are described as Limbic, Older, Vivid, Emotional, and Rare.